 "On the fields of friendly strife are sown the seeds that upon other fields on other days will bear the fruits of victory"—Gen. Douglas MacArthur

-The on-the-field experience and sports medicine skills obtained by our residents on the "fields of friendly strife" at West Point, "bear fruits" when caring for our military tactical athletes in the future.
+The on-the-field experience and sports medicine skills obtained by our fellows on the "fields of friendly strife" at West Point, "bear fruits" when caring for our military tactical athletes in the future.

-The residency was the one of the first in the nation to be formally credentialed by the American Physical Therapy Association (APTA) in 1998.
-The residency was the first credentialed post-professional program for physical therapists in the military.
+The fellowship was one of the first in the nation to be formally credentialed by the American Physical Therapy Association (APTA) in 1998.
+The fellowship was the first credentialed post-professional program for physical therapists in the military.